panga-invocation-pod/panga-website/content/orientation.md

 ---

 ## Participating in Panga
-For those who choose to become collaborators in future iterations of the Panga vision, we have seeded several participation avenues as a starting point:
+Panga is a project with multiple avenues for participation, from full participation of contributing to the decision-making process of stewarding future iterations of Panga, all the way to intermittent participation in 'campfire' conversations.

+So far, this includes:

   * Recharging with cozy hopepunk conversations at the [Panga Campfire](/campfire/) and amplifying global examples of collective practices that we can learn from in our local contexts.
   * Nourishing our interdependent relationships, including by attending and hosting [Panga Gatherings](panga-concepts/participating_in_panga/panga_gatherings.md) and participating in [Panga Pods](panga-concepts/participating_in_panga/panga_pods.md) to explore the potential areas for experimenting with collectivising specific sets of basic needs.
   * Adapting Panga tools and processes to experiment with longer-term efforts to collectivise specific sets of basic needs - see [Panga resources]()
-  * Contributing to those collectives stewarding the Panga vision and infrastructure - see [Panga Collectives](/panga-concepts/participating_in_panga/panga_collectives.md)
+  * Contributing to the collectives stewarding the Panga vision and making decisions about when and how to prioritise new infrastructure - see [Panga Collectives](/panga-concepts/participating_in_panga/panga_collectives.md)
   * Support new people to participate by following a transparent [invitation process](/invitations.md).